anima-wg/brski-over-802dot11/brski-over-802dot11.md

 The device connects to a network enforcing EAP-TLS pre-BRSKI.
 The device uses its IDevID as the pre-BRSKI EAP-TLS credential.
 The device connects to a network enforcing  EAP-TLS post-BRSKI.
 The device uses its LDevID as the post-BRSKI EAP-TLS credential.

 When the device connects to a pre-BRSKI network that is enforcing EAP-TLS, the device uses its IDevID as its credential.
-The deivce should not attempt to verify the certificate presented by the server during that EAP-TLS exchange, as it has not yet discovered the local domain trusted CA list.
+The device should not attempt to verify the certificate presented by the server during that EAP-TLS exchange, as it has not yet discovered the local domain trusted CA list.

 When the device connects to the post-BRSKI network that is enforcing EAP-TLS, the device uses its LDevID as its credential.
 The device should verify the certificate presented by the server during that EAP-TLS exchange against the trusted CA list it obtained during BRSKI.

 Again, if the post-BRSKI network enforces a tunneled EAP method, the mechanism by which that second credential is provisioned on the device is out-of-scope of this version of this document.

+## New DPP BRSKI mechanism

+BRSKI can be integrated into the DPP choreography, in three modes:

+- When a local commissioning tool is used (e.g. application on a mobile device), the standard DPP process is used for the configurator to establish a trusted connection to the enrolee (the bootstrapping device), over Bluetoot, NFC, Wi-Fi or other means defined by DPP.
+The configurator then provision the boostrapping device with the target SSID, but also installs on the device the TrustAnchor.
+The bootstrapping device then connects to the target SSID using EAP-BRSKI (EST).
+The query is relayed to the registrar, which validates the device identity.
+An EAP-Success message is then returned to the access point.

+- When the commissioning tool is not mobile and not interacting directly with the bootstrapping device, identifiers for the device may be fed into an authentication database (e.g. serial number, MAC address, DPP key, device-specific factory-set PSK or other).
+Upon device request (probe request with request for network proof of knowledge), the AP retrieves one or more of these parameters from the authentication database, and uses them to provide proof of knowledge to the device.
+Once trust is established, a temporal trusted link is established between the device and the AP (using DPP parameters or OWE) and the AP provisions the device with the SSID.
+The device then connects to the target SSID using EAP-BRSKI as above.

+- When the authentication server has reachability to the MASA server, the process above is started.
+As the device conencst to the target SSID, its identity is not only validated by the authentication server, but the authentication server also initiates a voucher request to the MASA server.
+The exchange between the bootstrapping device and the authentication server, now in possession of the voucher, continues as per {{?I-D.ietf-anima-bootstrapping-keyinfra}}.

 ## New TEAP BRSKI mechanism